 Dynamic Rocker Back (DRBi)

+The back can be latched to lock out this movement.
 It is our recommendation that the latch plate be in the UNLOCKED position at all times with two exceptions:

 Contact us today to learn more, or find a provider.